 Updated: 28th November 2019

-Located in the north-east of England, just below Newcastle, Durham City is famous world-round for its UNESCO listed Castle and Catherdral, but what many people don’t realise is Durham isn’t just a city, it’s a whole region compromising of four different areas; Durham Dales, Vale of Durham, The Durham Coast and the city itself.
+Located in the northeast of England, just below Newcastle, Durham City is celebrated for its UNESCO-listed Castle and Cathedral, but what many people don’t realise is Durham isn’t just an underrated European city, it’s a whole region consisting of four different areas; Durham Dales, Vale of Durham, The Durham Coast and the city itself.

-I think Durham is one of those Europe hidden gems that really captures the essence of a county, so it’s surprising more visitors to England, or indeed us local folk, aren’t aware of how great a destination it is.
+I think Durham is one of those European hidden gems that really captures the essence of a country.
+It’s surprising more visitors to England, or indeed us local folk, aren’t aware of how great a destination it is.

 Start in the city of Durham